mingweig/TSWD-Portfolio-Mingwei_Gao/visualizing-government-debt.md

 ### Discussion
+In this visualization, I've highlighted the country with the highest debt-to-GDP ratio in a bold orange line, making it stand out against the rest of the data, which is presented in a more subdued gray.
+I chose the color scheme carefully.
+While the orange captures attention, the gray allows for the background data to remain accessible without overwhelming the main message. \n

 In discussing visualization methods, I prefer to think about the narrative I'm trying to craft.
 The time series plot is a personal favorite for historical data, as it shows progression or regression over time.
-It's excellent for tracking the evolution of a particular variable and allows for a clear comparison across different subjects within the same framework.
+It's excellent for tracking the evolution of a particular variable and allows for a clear comparison across different subjects within the same framework.\n

 Had I opted for a different visualization method, such as a bar chart, the focus would have shifted to comparing quantities at specific time points.
 This could benefit a certain year comparison but would lose the temporal dimension that a line graph conveys.
-Maps would have been ideal if I wanted to emphasize the geographical distribution of debt, but in this case, in this dataset, we are missing the geographical information like longitude and latitude.
+Maps would have been ideal if I wanted to emphasize the geographical distribution of debt, but in this case, in this dataset, we are missing geographical information like longitude and latitude.\n

 The selection of this plot is because I wanted to tell a story of change, and of the dynamics of economic health as represented by debt-to-GDP ratios.
+It not only serves to inform but also to engage, drawing the viewer into a historical journey of fiscal ebbs and flows.